How to get a job in IT?

 Some prerequisites before we start

 Being a web developer, I’m heavily biased towards programming.
-But IT is way wider than that and there’s enough variety for everyone.
+But IT is way, way wider than that.
 Sadly, I don’t know much about cybersecurity, networking, IT support, game development, testing or project management.
 In case of these my point of view may not apply.

 I assume you’re on your own.
 You know no one in the industry.
 You have no friends that could help you out.
 It makes things more complicated but it doesn’t render you helpless.

 I assume nothing about your age or life situation but I’m not going to say it doesn’t matter at all.
 I’ve seen success stories of people switching to IT after long careers in various industries.
 It requires perseverance, mental capacity, time management skills and various degrees of support.

 I assume nothing about your gender and I badly want to say it doesn’t matter, but that’s more complicated.
 As a cis male I acknowledge being privileged by never having to deal with rejection based on my gender - but I cannot deny it does happen.
 I’m fortunate to know many women that thrive in the industry.
 I have had women as my direct managers and I worked with women as my teammates.
 I leave it to your judgment whether my advice presents anything of value based on that prerequisite.

 I am unable to post advice specific to one’s ethnicity, nationality or skin color.
 I stand for racial equality and I try to educate myself on this topic.
 I am sad to acknowledge systemic discrimination is a thing and I want to be a part of the solution rather than the problem.
 But I can only do as much and posting advice from a position I never experienced is not something I’m willing to do.

 I have no ambitions of being your only source of truth.
 I cannot cover everything in a single article.
 Don’t stop here.
 Google a lot.
 Keep exploring on your own.
 Confront opinions from various sources.
 Establish your own plan and try executing it.